 - For Tuesday, Wednesday, and Thursday shows, tickets are available one week ahead of time (Tuesday for Tuesday, etc.) at 8 am CST.

-- For Monday, tickets are available for the 6 pm open mic show the same day at 12 pm CST.
-For the 9:30 pm show there are no reservations; all seats are first-come first-served.
+- For Monday, seats are first-come first-served for the 6 pm open mic show and the 9:30 pm show.

 Option #2 Wait in Line for the Remaining Seats